Mad TV season 10: Summary

 With MADtv in its tenth year on FOX, the show continued to change with cast turnover.
-Mo Collins left while Josh Meyers was fired.
+Mo Collins left while Josh Meyers was fired, and featured cast members Gillian Vigman and Melissa Paull were let go.
 The only new cast members this season were Crista Flanagan (who was promoted to repertory player in the next season) and Spencer Kayden (who became one in a long line of microscopically short-lived MADtv players who joined the cast in the middle of the season, barely appeared in sketches, and were immediately fired at its end).
-Despite the lack of new cast members, the show saw an abundance of featured players getting promoted to repertory status, as seen with the promotions of Daniele Gaither, Keegan-Michael Key, Nicole Parker, and Jordan Peele, all of whom became the show's most memorable cast members since the days of the original 1995-1996 cast.
+Despite the lack of new cast members, the show saw an abundance of featured players getting promoted to repertory status, as seen with the promotions of Daniele Gaither, Keegan-Michael Key, Nicole Parker, and Jordan Peele, all of whom became the show's most memorable cast members since the days of the original 1995–1996 cast.
+Jordan Peele did not appear in the first four episodes, however, he returned in the fifth episode.

-This season saw many departures by season's end.
+This season saw many departures by the season's end.
 Aries Spears, who had been a cast member since season three, left the show after eight years, tying Debra Wilson's then-record for longest tenure as a MADtv cast member, which would later be surpassed by Michael McDonald's ten years.
 Ron Pederson and Paul Vogt would also say goodbye to the show.
 While Vogt quit so he could work on Broadway, Pederson was fired due to FOX cutting the show's cast budget.

 Notable celebrity guest stars this season include: John Heder, Alanis Morissette, Charla Faddoul, Mirna Hindoyan, Bill Maher, Ja Rule, former MADtv cast members Mo Collins, Nicole Sullivan, Debra Wilson, Artie Lange, and Will Sasso; Marilyn Manson, Nelly, Nicole Richie, Amber Tamblyn, Michael Cera, Tony Hale, Christopher Masterson and his brother, Danny; Flava Flav, and Jeff Probst.